erebys-2/MDB_brush_configurer/README.txt

 2. Enter path to Medibang's config folder, usually at C:\Users\[username]\AppData\Local\Medibang\CloudAlpaca
 3. Back up your current 'Brush2.ini' and 'BrushGroups.ini' files by copying into a separate directory (Optional but strongly reccomended)
 4. Run program
+5. Click overwrite button to save changes, exiting without clicking the overwrite button will not modify files

 Functionality:
 -Import brushes selected from 'Default.ini' into user's local 'Brush2.ini' and their respective scripts or bitmaps (will not import repeats)